Eight Sights to See On Your Campus Visit to Pomona College

 Speaking of experienced musicians, this store has raised at least one well-known Grammy winner.
 Opened in 1958 by Ben Harper’s maternal grandparents, Charles and Dorothy Chase, this store was where Ben Harper grew up learning to build, repair, and play musical instruments.
 The store is still in the family, now owned by his mother, and Harper still sometimes hangs out there, along with his brothers, Joel and Peter, both of whom are musicians themselves.

 In a 2014 article in the LA Times, Harper referred to the Folk Music Center as “an oddity that has produced the last 20-some years of my adult life making music.
 Not only musically but the principles of this place — its music, its art, its poetry, its politics, its spirituality.”
-You can experience its spirituality yourself by stopping by its 220 Yale Ave storefront any afternoon Tuesday-Sunday.
+You can experience its spirituality yourself by stopping by its 220 Yale Ave storefront during the afternoon, Tuesday-Sunday.
 You’re sure to be greeted warmly as you browse its eclectic collection, and if you’re lucky, you just might catch an impromptu performance by a member of the Harper family.

 If you’re interested in attending Pomona College, a campus visit is bound to lend some insight into the Pomona vibe and values.
-Both on and off campus you will likely find a diverse and engaged community.
-On campus you’ll find a mix of classic buildings dating back to the 1800s and modern architecture built to the highest levels of sustainability.
+Both on and off campus, you will likely find a diverse and engaged community.
+On campus, you’ll find a mix of classic buildings dating back to the 1800s and modern architecture built to the highest levels of sustainability.
 There’s something to suit almost any interest from the arts to engineering to recreation.
-Off campus you’ll find a cozy downtown, easily accessible by foot and brimming with culture.
+Off campus, you’ll find a cozy downtown, easily accessible by foot and brimming with culture.

 For more information about choosing your college, check out these CollegeVine posts: